stefenphelps/stefenphelps.com/src/pages/blog/my-mac-setup-for-development.md

 ---
-title: 'My Mac Setup for Web Development'
+title: "My Mac Setup for Web Development"
-description: 'A list of my favorite apps, packages, and various tools I use for web development on MacOS.'
+description: "A list of my favorite apps, packages, and various tools I use for web development on MacOS."
-heroImage: '/images/nova-ide.png'
+heroImage: "/images/nova-ide.png"
-publishDate: '2022-08-13'
+publishDate: "2022-08-13"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 ## The Best Apps for Web Development on MacOS